Skip to main content

 On projects with a large number of pages, Architectural-sized plans, or complex images, this caching process may take several minutes (this is why the default for this screen is not "All Pages").
 To reduce your wait time, adjust your settings to preview only the "Selected Page" or "Pages with Takeoff".
 If your computer runs low on resources, you may need to print the Current Page then return the Image window, navigate to a different page, preview it, and so on.

-If you are experiencing problems with printing your plans/takeoff to a plotter, review OST - Common Printing Issues.
+If you are experiencing problems with printing your plans/takeoff to a plotter, review Common Printing Issues.

 There are several options for What gets printed including: